ebullient/campaign-notes/README.md

 # Campaign Notes

 Built using Obsidian.md.
-Files can be referenced and even edited from here, but indexing and graph associations won't be visible.
+Files can be referenced and even edited from github, but indexing, graph associations, and timeline won't be visible.

 ## Referenced Campaigns: